Foster Care and Adoption in Colorado

 There are more than 200 children available for foster care adoption in Colorado.
 Most of the children in Colorado foster care are between 5 and 18 years old, are part of a sibling group that must be adopted together or have additional needs.

 The main goal for most children entering Colorado foster care is to be reunited with biological family.
 For most children, this goal is achieved.
-But for some children, reunification with their biological family is no longer an option, so they become eligible for adoption from foster care.
+But for some children, reunification with their biological family is no longer an option, so they become eligible for Colorado adoption from foster care.

 The information below will teach you more about foster care adoption in Colorado so you can decide if it’s the right option for your family.